 As a VENUE: Host your event…

 Our two unique properties offer a variety of spaces and layouts to suit your needs, whether you are planning an: * elegant wedding * corporate meeting * academic seminar * family gathering, or community celebration.
-Nine distinctive spaces are offered:
+Six distinctive spaces are offered:

 The Virginia Museum of History & Culture, centrally located on N. Arthur Ashe Boulevard, offers a variety of unique spaces for ceremonies, receptions, and other special events.
 Our events team will work with you to find the right combination of indoor or outdoor locations across the property to suit events of almost any size.
 Museum spaces can accommodate anywhere from 50 to 150 guests.